 All words copyrighted.

 Most posts were drafts for my memoir, in the shape of short episodic stories, written as life happens.
-The blog now functions as a teaser for Just Bad Timing, my debut memoir, coming in March 8, 2018.
+The blog now functions as a teaser for Just Bad Timing, my debut memoir, published on March 8, 2018.

 I would like to apologize in advance for the sometimes straight and narrow approach of my stories.
 It is just what I know best and I do not wish to speak of relations I do not know.